Pierre-Botteron/Algebra-of-Boxes-code/README.md

 There is a variable `nb_columns` in `non_local_boxes/evaluate.py` that can be set depending on the algo that is running:
 - for optimisation codes, set it to a large number, e.g. 1000;
 - for evaluation codes, set it to 1.
+The bigger that number is, the more precise is the optimisation but the longer is the run time.

 ## Credits
 Later.